 While there is some truth behind the idea that well-priced homes sell themselves, who you hire to sell your home matters more than most people think.
-Your agent can actually make or break your sale.
-The majority of people hire the first agent they meet-whether that is at an open house, via a street sign, or through a family member or neighbor.
-Recommendations are helpful, but for a financial transaction this large, they should still be vetted through your own research.
+The agent you hire can actually make or break your sale.
+The majority of people hire the first agent they meet-whether that is at an open house, an agent they say on a street sign, or through a family member or neighbor.
+Recommendations from friends and family are helpful, but for a financial transaction this large, they should still be vetted through your own research.

-At the very least, you should read their reviews and know the answers to these questions before you agree to work with them:
+At the very least, you should read the agent's reviews and know the answers to these questions before you agree to work with them:

-- What level of service do they provide and how much do their services cost? - Does this person have the training and energy to sell my home or is real estate their side hustle? - Does this person seem the capable of giving me hard advice that we need to hear even if I do not want to hear it?
+- What level of service does the agent provide and how much do their services cost? - Does this agent have the training, knowledge, and experience to sell my home or is real estate their side hustle? - Does this person seem capable of giving me hard advice that we need to hear even if I do not want to hear it?